simplybusiness/jimmy/README.md

 ## Using the Ruby logger

-You can trigger a logger "manually" by using `Ruby::Logger`.
+You can trigger a logger "manually" by using [Ruby::Logger](https://github.com/simplybusiness/jimmy/blob/master/lib/jimmy/ruby/logger.rb).
 It uses the same configuration as the middleware logger.

 Simple usage example: